Top 20 Safe Investments with High Returns

 INVESTMENT #7: SHORT-TERM CORPORATE BOND FUNDS

-Key Takeaways: Just like governments, corporations can also issue bonds to investors to raise money.
-Investors can decrease risk through buying shares of short-term bond funds.
-These short-term bonds have an average maturity of one to five years, making them less exposed to changes in interest rates.
+Key Takeaways: Corporations can issue bonds to investors to raise money, just like governments.
+Investors can decrease risk by buying shares of short-term bond funds.
+These bonds have an average maturity of one to five years, making them less exposed to changes in interest rates.

-Best For: Investors willing to take on a little bit more risk to get higher returns; investors looking to diversify their bond holdings.
+Best For: Investors willing to take on a little bit more risk to get higher returns and investors looking to diversify their bond holdings.

 Corporate bonds act much like municipal bonds or munis but are a bit riskier and usually earn a bit more interest.
-However, there are lots of options to invest in corporations that are financially solid.
-If you stick to investing in big public corporations like Google, Amazon or Apple, you’ll minimize the likelihood of losing your money because it’s very unlikely these companies will go bankrupt in the near future.
+However, there are lots of options to invest in financially solid corporations.
+If you stick to investing in big public corporations like Google, Amazon, or Apple, you’ll minimize the likelihood of losing your money because it’s very unlikely these companies will go bankrupt in the near future.

 Additionally, corporate bonds can be bought or sold each business day, making them a more liquid investment.